23Tarandeep57/Mine-Safety-Analysis/README.md

 # 🛡️ MineGuard AI: A Multi-Agent System for Proactive Mine Safety Analysis (CyberLabs IIT-ISM)

-> **An intelligent, autonomous system for monitoring, analyzing, and reporting on mine safety incidents across India — turning unstructured reports into actionable intelligence.**
+> **An intelligent, autonomous system that transforms unstructured mine safety reports into actionable insights — enabling proactive monitoring, analysis, and prevention of mine accidents in India.**

+---

+## 🧭 Summary (In Brief)

+**MineGuard AI** automates the entire mine safety intelligence pipeline — from **data collection and structuring** to **semantic enrichment, analysis, and alert generation**.
+It uses a **multi-agent architecture** with AI-driven reasoning and natural language querying to provide **real-time situational awareness** and **predictive insights** for accident prevention.

+**In essence:**
+> MineGuard AI reads, understands, retrieve and analyzes every mine accident report and generate solutions to prevent accidents — so humans can focus on saving lives, not parsing data.

 ---